grizzly-monkey/medha-weds-jeet/README.md

   void bindThemForever(){
     while (true){
-      "Jeet and Medha grow old togather no fucks given about exceptions and errors in life."
+      "Jeet and Medha grow old together no fucks given about exceptions and errors in life."
     }
   }